Sarah's Bio

 As a psychotherapist, she received training and provided family and couples therapy.
 Sarah then worked for an additional 10 years in outpatient/community mental health.
 This provided a broad range of experience in treating and supporting individuals with overlapping mental health and relational/interpersonal needs.

-She is now dedicated solely to her private practice and utilizes the above experiences to inform her current style: an eclectic blend of Jungian, relational, and pragmatic/solution-focused psychotherapy.
+She is now dedicated solely to her private practice and utilizes the above experiences to inform her current style: an eclectic blend of psychodynamic, relational, and pragmatic/solution-focused psychotherapy.